floragunncom/search-guard-docs/index.md

 ## Getting Started

-You have several options to try the Search Guard Tech Preview:
+You have several options to try the Search Guard FLX:

 - If you want to start with a quick test of a fresh installation on your local system, you can use the [Search Guard Demo Installer](demo-installer).